 Using lactase enzyme tablets or drops.
-Over-the-counter tablets or drops containing the lactase enzyme (Dairy Ease, Lactaid, others) may help you digest dairy products.
+Over-the-counter tablets or drops containing the lactase enzyme (Lactaid, others) might help you digest dairy products.
 You can take tablets just before a meal or snack.
 Or the drops can be added to a carton of milk.
-Not everyone with lactose intolerance is helped by these products.
+These products don't help everyone who has lactose intolerance.

 Preparing for an appointment

-Start by seeing your family doctor or a general practitioner if you have signs or symptoms that suggest you may have lactose intolerance.
-Because appointments can be brief, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready, and know what to expect from your doctor.
+Start by seeing your family doctor if you have signs or symptoms that suggest you may have lactose intolerance.
+Here's some information to help you get ready.

 What you can do

 When you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

 Your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment, and when they occur

 All medications, vitamins or other supplements you take, including doses